To Play the King: Plot

 While the royal scandal succeeds in hurting the King's popularity, the polls reverse when Conservative MP John Staines is arrested for sex with a minor.
 A furious Urquhart blames Stamper for the fallout, having put Staines in the public arena moments before his arrest.
-Mycroft, the King's closeted advisor, begins fearing his sexual orientation may damage the King's standing, having seen Staines in a gay bar with an underage boy before the arrest.
-Mycroft eventually decides to come out to the King's press corps, at the same time announcing his resignation.
+David Mycroft, the King's closeted advisor and Chief of Staff at Buckingham Palace, has recently separated from his wife and has entered into a romantic relationship with another man.
+Fearing his sexual orientation may damage the King's standing as well as having seen Staines in a gay bar with an underage boy before the arrest, Mycroft ultimately decides to come out to the King's press corps and announces his resignation.

 The deadly explosion of a tower block, as a result of a tenant's tapping into the gas main, puts the King's arguments about social problems back into the public domain.
 Urquhart announces his intention of having unemployed youth from the estates conscripted into the Armed Forces, re-enacting a form of peacetime national service.
-The King organises a bus tour visiting disadvantaged council estates to show his concern, refusing to include a security detail.
+The King organises a bus tour visiting disadvantaged estates to show his concern, refusing to include a security detail.
 Urquhart arranges for Corder to have the King abducted by thugs during his tour of an estate in Manchester.
 The Parachute Regiment, secretly shadowing the King's tour on Urquhart's orders, rescues him from possible harm.
 The King is seen as foolish for his negligence in the matter of security, and Urquhart seems like a hero for having protected him.

 Meanwhile, Corder discovers that Stamper has passed information on Mattie's murder to Harding as insurance.
 With urging from Elizabeth, Urquhart orders Corder to assassinate them.
 The Conservatives subsequently win the general election with a 22-seat overall majority.
 With his policies vindicated by the electorate, despite the King's public opposition, Urquhart demands his abdication.
 Harding's car explodes when she is en route to meet Chloe, while Stamper's car explodes outside New Scotland Yard.
 The media interpret the car bombings as Provisional IRA attacks.

-The end credits of the final episode roll with images of the crowning of the new teenaged king, showing that Urquhart had succeeded in obtaining the abdication of the previous king.
+The end credits of the final episode roll with images of the crowning of the new teenaged King, showing that Urquhart had succeeded in obtaining the abdication of the previous King.
 At the end of the credits, Urquhart smirks at the camera and triumphantly says, "God Save the King", ending the series.